stockphrase/no-silo/content/courses/writing-2/wr2-syllabus-revised.md

 ## Grading

-Decades of research on grading concludes that it is counterproductive, even harmful, to the process of education.
+A few years ago I decided to quit grading, mostly as an emergency response to the realities of teaching during the COVID pandemic.
+Although I didn't know it at the time, a large body of research concludes that grading is not just counterproductive, but actively harmful to the process of education.
 As [Jesse Stommel writes](https://pressbooks.pub/thegrade/), grades are "not a good measure of learning, they inhibit intrinsic motivation, and they create a competitive environment between students and hostile relationships between students and teachers."
-If you care to examine it for yourself, Alfie Kohn [has conveniently summarized](http://www.alfiekohn.org/article/case-grades/) the key findings of this scholarship.
-I've [written a bit](https://alan-taylor.org/posts/on-evaluating/) about this myself.
+Grading produces [three predicable effects](https://muse.jhu.edu/book/78367) in students: "less interest in learning, a preference for easier tasks, and shallower thinking" (xiv).

+*It doesn't have to be this way*.

-For the reasons described by Kohn (and other ones we will explore together), *this class will not feature traditional letter grades for evaluation*.
-To be sure, I will evaluate your writing and give you rigorous feedback and encouragement.
-I will ask a lot of questions and try to push you to grow as a writer.
+For the reasons described above (and others we will explore together), **this class will not feature traditional letter grades for evaluation**.
+To be sure, I will give you feedback and encouragement and promise to assist you in any way that I can.
+I will ask a lot of questions and try to push you to experiment and grow as a writer.
 You will receive similar feedback from your colleagues in the class.
-And you will also perform reflective self-evaluation of your writing and thinking.
-But at no point will this complex, important work be reduced to a percentage or letter grade.
+And you will also perform reflective self-evaluations of your writing, thinking, and effort.
+But at no point will this complex and important work be reduced to a percentage or letter grade.

 At the end of the term we will reflect together on your progress, effort, participation, and performance; we will decide together what final grade to enter into Banner.
 This discussion about your performance in the class will involve our mutual reflection on the following topics: